 Most Popular Bindi Designs And Styles

 Now, we have come to know what a bindi is and the significance of why it is worn.
 The popular tradition and history behind the bindi have given it a significant importance.
 It is now considered as an important accessory.
 A single bindi can enhance the beauty of a person as well as the outfit one is wearing.
 It has gained so much popularity that designers are creating new designs of bindi.
 There are hundred different ways to wear a bindi.
-As it is now worn by people across the world, different styles of sporting bindi has emerged.
+As it is now worn by people across the world, different styles of sporting bindi have emerged.

 People are experimenting with the colors, textures, shapes, sizes and raw materials to make lovely bindi designs.
 The bindi is worn in different shapes and sizes across the world.
 The way and the style to wear a bindi mostly depends upon the region.

 1. The Traditional Red Bindi/ Bengali Bindi Design

 This style or design is the most commonly used way of wearing a bindi.
-It is worn at the centre of forehead and between the eyebrows.
+It is worn at the center of the forehead and between the eyebrows.
 As the name suggests, it is red in color and smaller in size.
 It can be made by using vermilion.
 Sticker bindis are commonly used now- a-days.
 These are also very much used by the married women.

 2. Tilak (Tika) Design

 The Tilak or the Tika finds its place in the second position in the top 19 bindi designs.
 It is worn on the forehead, especially by the men.
 Tilak or Tika symbolizes good luck.
 And, it is generally worn when men go out for doing some important work so that they succeed in their mission.
 In India, Tilak finds a prominent place in the groom’s get up.
 Going back to history, Tilak was used prominently when the kings went for war.

 3. The Long Line Bindi